devitcn/devit-jdt/README.md

 feature
 -----------
-1. Extend default spelling engine to support java package name,class name,method name,variable name spell check.
+1. Patch default spelling engine to support check java package ,class ,method ,variable declaration and also support camel case.
 ![spelling support camel case](doc/spelling.png "camel case spelling check.")

+We check:
+- package declaration(last segment)
+- class, method,parameter name
+- any variable

-Different form IDEA word check, the plugin only check **only** check variable declare segment for minimum developer's attention.
+**Note:** We only check declaration part in order to minimum developer's attention.
+We ignore:

+- method with `@Override`

 **note** Sine spelling checker can not get AST of java file.
 I have to use three regular expression pattern to match package,class name,method name and variable.
 So there maybe some performance problem if file is large.